Smrikva Bowl Tournament

 Smrikve, March 2008

-AMBASSADORS’ OLD OLIVE TREE AND THE CIRCLE OF LIFE…
+AMBASSADORSOLD OLIVE TREE AND THE CIRCLE OF LIFE

 The Lion King cartoon is an artwork and most of the life messages one can find in it are in line with the Smrikva Bowl.
 They are in line with the message of the Ambassadors’ Olive Tree; they are in line with the values of friendship and love; they are in line with empathy.
 Love, friendship and empathy are all Cosmopolitan values per excellence, as far as people and humanity are concerned.

-The relationship between Mufasa, Sarabi and Simba reminds me of both: parents and family love, but also about the intergenerational responsability.
 Timon, Pumbaa and Simba relationship reminds me about love between friends.
 Pumbaa also make me think abuout empathy, intuition and loyalty.
 The relationship between Simba and Nola reminds me again about the importance of love.
-Rifiki, the wise old baboo, with his many centuries old tree reminds me about the importance of the knowledge and experience of the older.
+Rafiki, the wise old baboo, with his many centuries old tree reminds me about the importance of knowledge and experience of the older.
 There are many other particular moments that every person on its own, based on his or her own life experience, discover by watching these artworks.

 You might be interested to know that most of the characters’s names in this cartoon have a particular meaning in Swahili language: Simba means “lion”; Nala means “gift”, and love is for me one of the greatest gifts that people can receive and give during their life; Sarabi means “mirage”; Pumbaa means “dull-witted” or “stunned”; and Rafiki means “friend” :).
 These names with their meanings make me think of the American Indians and the way they used to give the names to their people.